dvask/sl-marketplace-enhancer/README.md

 - 📅 Display item listing date on product pages, search results and store pages.
 - 🏷️ Show product tags on product pages.
 - 🎛️ Hide the  "featured items" on category and search pages.
+- 🔍 Advanced search filters allowing persistant filtering when searching for items.

 ## 📥 Installation